mmasabalvi/Data-Structures/README.md

 **2. Templates:**
-   Contain Programs done through Templates, with their respective Test Cases,
+   Contain Programs done through Templates, with their respective Test Cases.

    *Note: A ton of Array Operations are stored here as well.*